hashicorp/field-workshops-terraform/instruqt-tracks/sentinel-for-terraform-v4/09-private-module-registry-v2/assignment.md

 In this challenge, you will write a second version of the fifth Sentinel policy for Terraform.

-Your task is to complete and test a Sentinel policy that requires that all modules loaded by the root module come from the [Private Module Registry](https://www.terraform.io/docs/cloud/registry/index.html) (PMR) of a HCP Terraform organization.
+Your task is to complete and test a Sentinel policy that requires that all modules loaded by the root module come from the [Terraform Private Registry](https://www.terraform.io/docs/cloud/registry/index.html) of a HCP Terraform organization.

 > [!NOTE]
 > At any point while solving the challenge, you can click the green "Check" button to get a hint suggesting something that you still need to do.